MicrosoftDocs/Advertising-docs/Advertising/bingads-13/bulk-service/dynamic-search-ad.md

 With a dynamic search ads campaign, the ad title and display URL are generated automatically based on the website domain and language that you want to target.

 > [!NOTE]
-> This feature is currently available in Canada, France, Germany, the United Kingdom, and the United States.
+> This feature is currently available in Australia, Canada, France, Germany, the United Kingdom, and the United States.

 You can download all *Dynamic Search Ad* records in the account by including the [DownloadEntity](downloadentity.md) value of *DynamicSearchAds* in the [DownloadCampaignsByAccountIds](downloadcampaignsbyaccountids.md) or [DownloadCampaignsByCampaignIds](downloadcampaignsbycampaignids.md) service request.
 Additionally the download request must include the [EntityData](datascope.md#entitydata) scope.
 For more details about the Bulk service including best practices, see [Bulk Download and Upload](../guides/bulk-download-upload.md).